aerospike/act/README.md

 * 12x
 * etc.

-The test shows the results in broken down by verification intervals.
+The test shows the results broken down by verification intervals.
 The verification intervals are preset for 1, 2, 4, 8, 16, 32 and 64 ms intervals.
-That is, the results show the percentage of errors for requests that took the interval or more time to complete.
 For example, you might see that 0.25% of requests failed to complete in 1 ms or less and 0.01% of requests failed to complete in 8 ms or less.

-Three types of IO operations occur during a test run:

-1. Small (1.5 Kbyte) read operations, typically several thousand per second.
-2. Large-block (128 Kbyte) read operations, typically a few tens per second.
-3. Large-block (128 Kbyte) write operations, typically a few tens per second.
+The test performs a combination of large (128K) block reads and writes and small (1.5K) block reads.

 The small read operations model client transaction requests.
 They occur at a specified rate.
 Requests are added at this rate to a specified number of